Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Introduction

+We develop a program verification method that \textbf{(1)} verifies the high-level behaviors of LLM-generated programs against externally provided specifications, and \textbf{(2)} alleviates the computational complexity of verifying complex, long-horizon programs.
+Given a set of logical specifications (e.g., safety constraints) and an LLM-generated program (e.g., in Python), the method converts the program into an automaton that is amenable to formal verification tools, such as model checking.
+It \textit{enables verification of programs with flexible structures and varied lengths}.
+To address scalability, we establish a \textbf{compositional verification theorem}: if individual program components each satisfy the safety specification, then any arbitrary composition of these components also satisfies it.
+This theorem (illustrated in \cref{fig: compose-example}) modularizes the verification process, \textit{reduces the need for exhaustive, system-wide verification} while maintaining safety guarantees.

-Additionally, we introduce an automated fine-tuning procedure to refine the language model based on the verification outcomes.
-This procedure improves the language model's ability to generate plans that comply with the specifications, all without the need for human-generated labels.
-The fine-tuning procedure selects plans that pass the verification as positive training samples and iteratively updates the model in a supervised manner, allowing the model to self-improve over time.
-Through this procedure, we achieve a significant increase---30 percent---in the probability of generating plans that satisfy the specifications.
+In addition, we introduce an automated fine-tuning procedure that leverages verification outcomes to improve the LLM’s ability to generate specification-compliant programs without requiring human annotations.
+The procedure treats programs that pass formal verification as positive training examples and updates the model parameters in a supervised manner.
+Importantly, the compositional verification theorem enhances fine-tuning efficiency: Instead of training the LLM to generate entire programs, we only need to fine-tune it to generate sub-components that meet safety specifications.
+Through this process, we achieve a \textbf{30 percent} probability of generating specification-satisfying programs with only 20 minutes of training---\textbf{halving the time} required compared to training for full program generation.

-The contributions of this work are threefold: (1) we introduce a method for generating and verifying executable plans using pre-trained language models, (2) we establish a theorem that guarantees the safety of complex, multi-component plans, and (3) we present an automated fine-tuning process that improves the specification-satisfaction rate of generated plans.
-Together, these contributions provide a robust framework for enabling autonomous systems to generate and execute plans that meet task specifications, particularly in safety-critical environments.
+In summary, the contributions of this work are twofold: \begin{itemize} \item \textbf{Verification: } Develop a method to verify the safety of the LLM-generated programs, along with a theorem that ensures the safety of complex, long-horizon programs. \item \textbf{Learning: } Propose a fine-tuning procedure that improves specification compliance without human labels, achieving better performance with reduced training time by leveraging the compositional verification theorem. \end{itemize}